Thick oriented and nonoriented center-vortex $SU(N)$ configurations with fractional topological charge lumps: Collimated center-vortex configurations

 Because of these properties, different off-diagonal components of the local frame are rotated close to the north and south pole, namely, those characterized by $\beta \cdot \alpha = \pm 1$ or $\beta' \cdot \alpha' = \pm 1$, respectively.
 This is reflected in the change of orientation of the projected field-strength components along $n_q$ and in the charge of the interpolating monopole

-Note that the contribution of nonoriented configurations to the Wilson loop is also given by Eq. \eqref{link}, as it only depends on the center-element generated by the Cartan factor in Eq. \eqref{SW}.
+The contribution of nonoriented configurations to the Wilson loop is also given by Eq. \eqref{link}, as it only depends on the center-element generated by the Cartan factor in Eq. \eqref{SW}.
+Note also that acting on the left of $S$ with a regular $U$, namely $S\to US$, leads to a physically equivalent configuration.
+The topological-charge density remains unchanged under this gauge transformation.